nazimboudeffa/OpenFoodShopper/README.txt

-This Project is under Apache Licence so be respectful to the terms please This work is about one month total time 8 hours / day of reasearch and developpement
+This Project is under Apache Licence so be respectful to its terms please This work is about one month total time 8 hours / day of reasearch and developpement

 HOWTO :